cbirdlab/radBARCODER/README.md

  ├──dDocentHPC
  ├──config.4.all
  ├──mkBAM
- │   ├──consensusSeq.R
- │   ├──cullSeqs.R
+ │   ├──consensusSEQ.R
- │   ├──maximizeBP.R
+ │   ├──fltrGENOSITES.R
  │   ├──radBARCODER
- │   └──radBarcoder_functions.bash
+ │   └──radBARCODER_functions.bash
  ├──pop1_ind1.F.fq.gz
  ├──pop1_ind1.R.fq.gz
  ...
  └──radBARCODER
 ```

-Goto [dDocentHPC](https://github.com/cbirdlab/dDocentHPC) and find instructions to install all of the required software dependencies and clone the dDocentHPC repository.
-There is a script that automatically installs the software on your unix-based system. dDocentHPC was forked from [dDocent](https://www.ddocent.com) and shares many similarities but the instructions here assume you are using dDocentHPC.
-You can run dDocentHPC on a workstation or HPC.
-It is up to you whether you put the `dDocentHPC.bash` script into your `$PATH` or run it directly from the repo.
-I usually clone a fresh copy to the top level of a project directory and execute it directly with `bash`.
+Goto [`dDocentHPC`](https://github.com/cbirdlab/dDocentHPC) and find instructions to install all of the required software dependencies and clone the dDocentHPC repository.
+You will be asked to install [`dDocent`](https://www.ddocent.com, the program from which `dDocentHPC` was forked.
+There is a script that automatically installs the required software on your unix-based system. `dDocent` shares many similarities with `dDocentHPC` but the instructions here assume you are using `dDocentHPC`.
+You can run `dDocentHPC` on a workstation or HPC.

-If processing ddRAD libraries that are based on Peterson et al. (2012), I recommend adding 2 adapter sequences to the `trimmomatic` adapters file by overwriting the file `TruSeq3-PE-2.fa` which comes with `trimmomatic` with the modified `TruSeq3-PE-2.fa` file in the `radBARCODER` dir.
+If processing ddRAD libraries that are based on Peterson et al. (2012), I recommend adding 2 adapter sequences to the `trimmomatic` adapters file by overwriting the file `TruSeq3-PE-2.fa` that comes with `trimmomatic` with the modified `TruSeq3-PE-2.fa` file in the `radBARCODER` dir.
 You may also modify the `TruSeq3-PE-2.fa` file as necessary for your flavor of library prep.

 ```
-# this will work on a workstation. on an HPC, run `dDocentHPC trimFQ` (see below) and view the output to see the path to the adapters file
+# this will work on a workstation. on an HPC, run `dDocentHPC trimFQ` (see below) and view the output to see the path to the adapters file.
+# If trimmomatic has not been installed in /usr/local/bin, then the path below should be changed accordingly
 cd ProjectDir
 sudo cp radBARCODER/TruSeq3-PE-2.fa /usr/local/bin/adapters
 ```

 `radBARCODER` has a few additional dependencies.
-Unfortunately, there is no installation script for them but it is not difficult.
+Unfortunately, there is no installation script for them, but it is not difficult.
 I provide some commands below which should work but it is up to you to find and update the URLs to the latest versions and make sure that the unzipped tarball dir names match the provided code.

 * [`pagan2`](http://wasabiapp.org/software/pagan/)